joshgerdes/jekyll-uno/_drafts/how-to-set-a-log-analytics-data-cap.md

 The downside of this is if you reach the cap, you will no longer collect any data, until the following day, meaning you may miss key events or issues.

-This is something that I would recommend ONLY to do if you run into any financial constraints, giving you more time time to work through.
+This is something that I would recommend ONLY to do if you run into any financial constraints, giving you more time time to work through, of course, situation depending.

 1. Log in to the **Azure Portal**
 2. Search for your Log Analytics Workspace